BACKGROUND IMAGE: stock.adobe.com

 Citrix Cloud also now incorporates the ability to manage numerous legacy server farms.
 This process would typically be a major pain for IT departments in larger organizations, with multiple farm locations to manage.
 O'Neill said it's commonplace for enterprise organizations to have scattered server farms, with little to no domain trust.

 "Citrix Cloud doesn't care about your domain forest trust ... and that means you can bring the management of all those farms into one single control plane.
-If I need to make a policy change, it's just inside [Citrix Cloud], and I can make sure it applies to whatever [sever farms] I need," O'Neill said.
+If I need to make a policy change, it's just inside [Citrix Cloud], and I can make sure it applies to whatever [server farms] I need," O'Neill said.

 Organizations that want to set up multifactor authentication (MFA) with Citrix Cloud can now use the straight-out-of-the-box MFA tool.